iKajalpatel21/spikesorting-labhub-try-error/README.md

 ## Notes
 First, try to implement this queue without any encryption or authentication.
 When it works, add encryption and then try to work out how to authenticate the worker.
+So worker and server will be different and will run in a different terminal